sweepai-dev/fern-typescript/README.md

     package-name: "@my-org/petstore"
 ```

-It is also possible to run the compiler locally, using the `--local` flag for `fern generate`.
-This will run the compiler locally in a Docker container, allowing you to inspect its logs and output.
+It is also possible to run the generator locally, using the `--local` flag for `fern generate`.
+This will run the generator locally in a Docker container, allowing you to inspect its logs and output.

 ## Contributing

 We greatly value community contributions.
-All the work on Fern compilers happens right here on GitHub, both Fern developers and community contributors work together through submitting code via Pull Requests.
+All the work on Fern generators happens right here on GitHub, both Fern developers and community contributors work together through submitting code via Pull Requests.
 See the contribution guidelines in [CONTRIBUTING](./CONTRIBUTING.md) on how you can contribute to Fern!

 <a href="https://github.com/fern-api/fern-typescript/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=fern-api/fern-typescript" />